 - Batteries contain sulfuric acid.
-Never allow battery fluid to come in contact with clothing, skin or eyes.
-Severe burns could result. - Always wear safety goggles and protective clothing when servicing the battery.
-If contact with the skin and/or eyes should occur, flush with a large amount of water and obtain prompt medical treatment. - Failure to comply could result in death or serious injury.
+Never allow battery fluid to come in contact with clothing, skin or eves.
+Severe burns could result.
+Always wear safety goggles and protective clothing when servicing the battery.
+If battery fluid contacts the eyes and/or skin, immediately flush the affected area with a large amount of clean water and obtain prompt medical treatment. - Failure to comply could result in death or serious injury.